Weekly Recap:

 Inflation

-After becoming sticky in the 3-4% range in the first half of 2024, more recent data has reinforced the disinflationary trend, and the Fed has expressed confidence in the path to its 2% target.
+After the disinflationary trend resumed in the summer of 2024, more recent inflation data has shown some renewed signs of stickiness.
 Services inflation remains somewhat elevated, in part due to heavily lagged shelter costs.

 Albion Financial Group is an SEC registered investment advisor.
 The information provided is intended solely for educational purposes and should not be construed as an offer or solicitation for the purchase or sale of any particular securities product, service, or investment strategy.
 Past performance is not indicative of future performance.
 Additional information about Albion Financial Group is also available on the SEC’s website at www.adviserinfo.sec.gov under CRD number 105957.
 Albion Financial Group only transacts business in states where it is properly registered, notice filed or excluded or exempted from registration or notice filing requirements.